kwoxer/LJTD/README.md

 Jungle Timer
 ------------
 Such timers are helping optimize timing your buffs and respawning times.
-LJTD also giving the possibility to time infite wards!
+LJTD also giving the possibility to time infinite wards!

 The brand new feature TeamSync is helping your whole team.
 Try it out, it's kicking asses ;)

-Beyond that the LJTD has many other features.
-We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.net/forum/
+Beyond that the LJTD has many other features. [here](http://www.ljtd.net/features/) We hope you will have as much fun as we with this tool and would appreciate to see you on our forum: http://www.ljtd.net/forum/

 Donate or become a fan!
 -----------------------